gohugoio/hugo/content/overview/usage.md

       hugo [command]

     Available Commands:
-      server                    :: Hugo runs its own a webserver to render the files version                   :: Print the version number of Hugo check                     :: Check content in the source directory benchmark                 :: Benchmark hugo by building a site a number of times new [path]                :: Create new content for your site help [command]            :: Help about any command
+      server                    Hugo runs its own webserver to render the files version                   Print the version number of Hugo check                     Check content in the source directory benchmark                 Benchmark hugo by building a site a number of times new [path]                Create new content for your site help [command]            Help about any command

      Available Flags:
       -b, --baseUrl="": hostname (and path) to the root eg. http://spf13.com/